Web-Dev-Collaborative/100-days-of-code/README.md

 **Today's Progress**: My blog was my own implmentation of markdown embedded inside Vue.
 It was rushed when I did then a few months ago and have been putting off refactoring it.

-**Thoughts:** I first looked at frontmatter-makrdown-loader package, but after many failed attempts and searching through its GitHub issues, I finally found my answer "Don't use this package, use Nuxt Content instead". 😨 I looked into Nuxt Content and started implementing it.
-I struggled fetching the markdown files because the documentation on this particular section, but I neglected to thoroughly read the homepage: there was an embedded Code Sandbox with the solution to fetch markdown files...
+**Thoughts:** I first looked at [frontmatter-makrdown-loader](https://github.com/hmsk/frontmatter-markdown-loader) package, but after many failed attempts and searching through its GitHub issues, I finally found my answer "Don't use this package, use Nuxt Content instead". 😨 I looked into [Nuxt Content](https://content.nuxtjs.org) and started implementing it.
+I struggled fetching the markdown files because the documentation on this particular section was thin, but I neglected to thoroughly read the homepage: there was an embedded code [Sandbox](https://codesandbox.io/s/nuxtcontent-demo-l164h?from-embed) with the solution to fetch markdown files...
 That's it for the day I think.

 **Tweet:** https://twitter.com/jackdomleo7/status/1270343913681948672